Jammy2211/PyAutoLens/docs/overview/fitting.rst

 Given a strong lens dataset, how do we determine a 'good' lens model?
 How do we determine the tracer (and therefore combination of light profiles, mass profiles and galaxies) that minimize the residuals and chi-squared values?

-This requires lens modeling, which uses a ``NonLinearSearch`` to fit many different tracers to the data.
+This requires lens modeling, which uses a non-linear search to fit many different tracers to the data.
 This model-fitting is handled by our project **PyAutoFit**, a probabilistic programming language for non-linear model fitting.
-Below, we setup our model as ``GalaxyModel`` objects, which repesent the galaxies we fit to our data:

 If you are unfamilar data and model fitting, and unsure what terms like 'residuals', 'chi-sqaured' or 'likelihood' mean, we'll explain all in chapter 1 of the **HowToLens** lecture series.
 Checkout the